Avian Influenza identified at a premises on Anglesey | Welsh Government

 The UK health agencies advise that the risk to public health from the virus is very low and the UK food standards agencies advise that avian influenza poses a very low food safety risk for UK consumers.

-There is an interactive map of avian influenza disease control zones currently in place across GB.
+An interactive map of avian influenza disease control zones currently in place across GB can be found here.

 Responsibilities of people who keep birds:

-You must apply strict biosecurity measures to prevent any materials, equipment, vehicles, clothing, feed or bedding that could have been contaminated from wild birds coming onto your premises.
-Full details and checklist are available.
+- You must apply strict biosecurity measures to prevent any materials, equipment, vehicles, clothing, feed or bedding that could have been contaminated from wild birds coming onto your premises.
+Full details and checklist are available here.

 Latest News from